 Scalloped hammerhead sharks in the Pacific of Guatemala

-Scalloped hammerhead sharks live in groups of up to 100 individuals in tropical and temperature waters.
+Scalloped hammerhead sharks live in groups of up to 100 individuals in deep, tropical and temperate waters.
 Adults live in deep water further out to sea, but female sharks come in to coastal waters to breed, often using mangroves and shallow waters rich in nutrients and further from predators to give birth to their young.

 The largest number of scalloped hammerhead sharks are found in the Pacific of Guatemala during the rainy season between May and September, when females come to the coastal mangroves to give birth (these sharks give birth to live pups, and don’t lay eggs).
 Unfortunately, gillnet fishing happens in this area, and young scalloped hammerheads are often accidentally caught in nets and killed.
 This is a huge threat as the species have a slow reproductive rate and fewer sharks are reaching adulthood, giving them the status of Critically Endangered.